tibs/pact-talk/pact-slides.rst

 Unit tests
 ----------

-I'm going to assume we have unit tests within each service.
+I'm going to assume we have unit tests within each service

+We're only looking at the boundary between services

 1. End-to-end tests
 -------------------

-The tests talk to a real instance of the server.
+The client tests talk to a real instance of the server.

 * We need a server running
 * Hopefully not the production server